OPPO-Mente-Lab/Edit_Everything/README.md

 > "While drawing I discover what I realy want to say" --Dario Fo

 We propose a text-guided generative system without any finetuning (zero-shot).
 We achieve a great performance for image editing by the implement of [Segment Anything Model](https://github.com/facebookresearch/segment-anything)+[CLIP](https://github.com/openai/CLIP)+[Stable Diffusion](https://github.com/Stability-AI/stablediffusion).
-This work firstly provides an efficient solution for [Chinese scenarios].
+This work firstly provides an efficient solution for Chinese scenarios.

 *The related code and **technical report** are coming soon*